pragnyanramtha/lecture/step 1 - Resolve.md

 and when you actually love what you are doing, you will become the top 1 % in that skill.

-for this to be possible you need to evolve.
 [[step 2 - Adapt]]